How to beat someone who is better than you at tennis

 As always, any questions or thoughts, tweet me @ontheline_jack.
 Happy hitting!

-Jack is a tennis analyst and host of the On The Line podcast, which takes regular deep dives into ATP and WTA tour matches.
-He’s also a qualified LTA coach and brings his unique analytical insights to help club and recreational players to be more effective on the court.
+Jack Edward is a tennis analyst and host of the On The Line podcast, which takes regular deep dives into ATP and WTA tour matches.
+He’s also a qualified LTA coach and on Talking Tennis he brings his unique analytical insights to help club and recreational players to be more effective on the court.

 How to improve your tennis as an adult - and get the most from coaching